DarrylBrooks97/AirDelivery/README.md

 # APP - _AirDelivery App_

+## Website Links

+## Requests Page
+<a href="https://air-delivery.netlify.app/" target="_blank">Request Link</a>

+## Flight Attendent's Request Screen
+<a href="https://5f866abe4e46590007c12ff1--air-delivery.netlify.app/" target="_blank">Flight Attendent<a/>

 ## Overview

-Description
+## Description

-**AirDelivery** American Airlines travelers have the issue of not having a centralized place for making requests to flight attendants, in effect, the travelers have to wait at an interval amount of time to be able to place a request.
+American Airlines travelers have the issue of not having a centralized place for making requests to flight attendants, in effect, the travelers have to wait at an interval amount of time to be able to place a request.
 These travelers also never know what's on the flight's amenities, this will also help slow the transmission of diseases.

-Goal
+## Goal

-**AirDelivery** To have a centralized app for travelers to queue in requests for flight attendants, ultimately leading to a better traveling experience.
+To have a centralized app for travelers to queue in requests for flight attendants, ultimately leading to a better traveling experience.

-App Evaluation
+## App Evaluation

-• Category: Travel Utility App
+- Category: Travel Utility App

-• Mobile: This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
+- Mobile: This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.

+- Story:
-• Story: Users can send a request to the flight attendant.
+  - Users can send a request to the flight attendant.
-Flight attendants will be able to see the incoming requests.
+  - Flight attendants will be able to see the incoming requests.

-• Market: Any individual between the age of 14 and older could choose to use this app,
+- Market: Any individual between the age of 14 and older could choose to use this app

-• Habit: This app could be used as often or unoften as the user wanted when they are flying to American Airlines

-Time spent: **24** hours spent in total

 ## User Stories